Literacy in India: Mizoram

 Mizoram is the second most literate state in India (91.58 percent), with Serchhip and Aizawl districts being the two most literate districts in India (literacy rate is 98.76% and 98.50%), both in Mizoram.
 Mizoram's literacy rate rose rapidly after independence: from 31.14% in 1951 to 88.80% in 2001.
 As in Himachal Pradesh, Mizoram has a social structure that is relatively free of hierarchy and strong official intent to produce total literacy.
-The government identified illiterates and organized an administrative structure that engaged officials and community leaders and manned by "animators" who were responsible for teaching five illiterates each.
+The government identified illiterates and organized an administrative structure that engaged officials and community leaders and was staffed by "animators" who were responsible for teaching five illiterates each.
 Mizoram established 360 continuing education centers to handle continued education beyond the initial literacy teaching and to provide an educational safety net for school drop-outs.

 Tamil Nadu

-One of the pioneers of the scheme that started providing cooked meals to children in corporation schools in the Madras city in 1923.
-The program was introduced on a large scale in the 1960s under the chief ministership of K. Kamaraj.
+One of the earliest versions of the scheme began in 1923, providing cooked meals to children in corporation schools in the city of Madras.The programme was introduced on a large scale in the 1960s under the chief ministership of K. Kamaraj.
 The first major thrust came in 1982 when Chief Minister of Tamil Nadu, Dr. M. G. Ramachandran, decided to universalize the scheme for all children up to class 10.
-Tamil Nadu's midday meal program is among the best-known in the country.
+Tamil Nadu's midday meal programme is among the best-known in the country.
 Starting in 1982, Tamil Nadu took an approach to promote literacy based on free lunches for schoolchildren, "ignoring cynics who said it was an electoral gimmick and economists who said it made little fiscal sense."
 The then chief minister of Tamil Nadu, MGR launched the program, which resembled a similar initiative in 19th century Japan, because "he had experienced as a child what it was like to go hungry to school with the family having no money to buy food".

-Eventually, the program covered all children under the age of 15, as well as pregnant women for the first four months of their pregnancy.
+Eventually, the programme covered all children under the age of 15, as well as pregnant women for the first four months of their pregnancy.
 Tamil Nadu's literacy rate rose from 54.4% in 1981 to 80.3% in 2011.
 In 2001, the Supreme Court of India instructed all state governments to implement free school lunches in all government-funded schools, but implementation has been patchy due to corruption and social issues.
-Despite these hurdles, 120 million receive free lunches in Indian schools every day, making it the largest school meal program in the world.
+Despite these hurdles, 120 million receive free lunches in Indian schools every day, making it the largest school meal programme in the world.